palak-preet-kaur/Soft-Actuator/README.md

-Developed a pneumatic soft actuator that mimics natural crawling through air pressure control, offering high flexibility and efficient locomotion.
-Powered by relays, a pump, and an Arduino, ensuring synchronized and reliable performance for practical soft robotics applications.
+We created a pneumatic soft actuator that simulates natural crawling using air pressure control, providing high flexibility and efficient movement.
+Powered by relays, a pump, and an Arduino, it provides coordinated and dependable performance for practical soft robotics applications.